wothke/TinyLCD/README.md

 for my work.
 (I don't like GPL for the same reason that I don't hand out blanko checks.)
 Since I didn't find anything acceptable, I decided to write my own MickyMouse LCD library instead.
-(I feel that it would be stupid to let some trivial functionality library - like this one - dictate the licenses that you can or cannot use for your own work..)
+(I feel that it would be stupid to let some trivial functionality library - like this one - dictate the licenses that I can or cannot use for my own work.. in particular regarding potential commercial exploitation of my work.)

 Copyright (C) 2018 Juergen Wothke

 ## License
-Terms of Use: This software is licensed under a CC BY-NC-SA (http://creativecommons.org/licenses/by-nc-sa/4.0/)
+Terms of Use: This software is licensed under a CC BY-NC-SA (http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Commercial licenses available on request.